shadowdk3/pyspark_riiid_answer_correctness_prediction/readme.md

 - PySpark
 - Load large data from PostreSQL
 - Cross Validator
+- Flask with HTML
+- Flask with React

 The goal of a model using this dataset would likely be to predict whether a user will answer a question correctly based on features like user interactions, content metadata, and historical performance.